Distribution of primes of split reductions for abelian surfaces: Introduction

-We will focus on the case of an absolutely simple abelian surface $A/K$, where more information is known due to the validity of the Mumford-Tate Conjecture for abelian surfaces defined over a finitely generated subfield of the complex numbers (e.g., \cite[Corollary 4.5, p.12]{Lo16}).
+In the case of an absolutely simple abelian surface $A/K$, more information is available due to the validity of the Mumford-Tate Conjecture (see e.g., \cite[Corollary 4.5, p.12]{Lo16}).
 From the discussions above, if $\End_{\overline{K}}(A)$ is commutative, then for almost all primes $\fp$, $\overline{A}_{\fp}$ does not split into a product of two elliptic curves.
-Therefore, it is natural to understand the exceptional primes, namely, the prime such that $\overline{A}_{\fp}$ splits.
-Recently, Shankar and Tang \cite{ShTa20} and Shankar, Shankar, Tang, and Tayou \cite{ShShTaTa22} proved that an absolutely simple abelian surface defined over a number field has infinitely many exceptional primes, though the density of such primes is zero.
+Therefore, it is natural to investigate the exceptional primes, namely, the primes for which $\overline{A}_{\fp}$ splits.